mhmoudramadan/mhmoudramadan/README.md

 - 🔭 I’m currently working on Embedded Software

-- 👯 I’m looking to collaborate on **Automotive and Aerospace Industry**
+- 👯 I’m looking to collaborate on **Automotive,Aerospace,IOT and consumer electronics Industry**
 - 🔭 I have great passion for Embedded systems Implementation and one day I'll definitely be part of the industry and contribute with my skills.<br/>